devinekask/techtiletime/src/content/docs/cricut/Try it yourself/02-stickers.md

 - Select the element on the canvas
 - In the toolbar, select `Print then Cut`

---
+---

 ## Vector graphics

-You also need a border around your design.
+Just like with a raster image, you also need a border around your design.
 [This approach](https://www.youtube.com/watch?v=awbzbJsvHxs) works fine.
 Save it as an SVG file.

-### Impoting vector graphics
+### Importing vector graphics

 - Open the Cricut Design Space app
 - Click on `New Project`